 “But, I was worthless in everyone else’s eyes.
 Why has Time saved my life?”

-If you reread and reflect on it, this anecdote has the wisdom of life.
+If you re-read and reflect on it, this anecdote contains the wisdom of life.
 In our fast-paced world, you can be so focused on getting to the destination, in crossing the finish line, that priceless things appear worthless.
-The worth of anything is not determined from its price but value.
+The worth of anything is not determined by its price, but by its value.

-It is when we lose what we have, when Time separates us from what we take for granted that we really understand the value of what we had.
+It is when we lose what we have, when time separates us from what we take for granted that we really understand the value of what we had and the value of love.
 You can hear a short discourse on gratitude, here.